 10. Lack of empathy and compassion from leadership – putting work deadlines first over your emotional well-being

 Leaders that exhibit a lack of empathy or compassion are usually also narcissists, which prevents them from prioritizing their employees.
 These types of leaders will often require that their team members designate work as a top priority, diminishing the ability for them to achieve work-life balance, and possibly resulting in burnout.
 Any leader that forces employees to choose between their job and their health is poisoning their work environment.

 How Should You Handle a Toxic Work Environment?

 If you feel like you can have a conversation with your leadership about the issues you’re having and not face retaliation, have that conversation.
 Approach leadership candidly and explain your experience to them.
 This should be a conversation with the intended end goal being a mutually beneficial solution.

 If you are a leader and sense toxicity developing in your team’s environment, look to find a solution.
 If the problem isn’t addressed you could ultimately lose top talent and have less engaged and motivated employees.
 Be approachable, be understanding, and be aware of what is going on in the office.
 Activities such as Remote Team DNA and Breaking Barriers can help team members understand their strengths and weaknesses, make better decisions, avoid unnecessary friction, and increase productivity.
 Team building activities open doors to learning and understanding more about each other, which carries over to the office.
-The White Privilege/Black Power Experience is a great example of using activities to open the floor to hard conversations about diversity and inclusion, while still having fun.

 “So I tell them first, you know, your mental and emotional health is essential.
 If there’s something that you can go to your boss and say: Hey, I’m having issues with this… give them the opportunity to meet you in the middle if they can make change happen.” – Nicole L. Turner